odygrd/quill/README.md

     -  Time rotating log files
     -  Custom Handlers
  -  Filters for filtering log messages.
 See [Filters](https://github.com/odygrd/quill/wiki/3.-Filters).
 - `guaranteed non-blocking` or `non-guaranteed` logging.
 In `non-guaranteed` mode there is no heap allocation of a new queue but log messages can be dropped.
 See [FAQ](https://github.com/odygrd/quill/wiki/7.-FAQ#guaranteed-logging-mode).
- -  Support for wide character logging and wide character filenames (Windows only).
+- Support for wide character logging and wide character filenames (Windows and v1.7.x only).
 - Log statements in timestamp order even when produced by different threads.
 This makes debugging easier in multi-threaded applications.
  -  Log levels can be completely stripped out at compile time reducing `if` branches.
  -  Clean warning-free codebase even on high warning levels.
  -  Crash safe behaviour with a build-in signal handler.